sanjanabintaazad/codepath/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** How did you deploy it?
 Did you use GCP, AWS, Azure, Vagrant, VirtualBox, etc.?
+- [x] I deployed MHN-Admin in Kali by creating VM instances & using Google Cloud Services with the following honeypots: Dionaea, Snort & p0f.
+- [x] At first I created a google cloud account and then created a project.
+- [x]

 <img src="mhn-admin.gif">